kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/introduction-technical-skills.md

 Hogan](https://bphogan.com/) explained deliberate practice similarly when he wrote that if you have a skill you want to get better at you must "practice every day", "get feedback", and "do more than you watch and read".
-Building on the bullet point from [Teaching Tech Together](https://teachtogether.tech/en/index.html), these are the steps you should take when using deliberate practice to proactively learn new technical
+Building on the bullet points from [Teaching Tech Together](https://teachtogether.tech/en/index.html), these are the steps you should take when using deliberate practice to proactively learn new technical
 skills: